deluxDeepak/DSA/README.md

 ## About Me

 - 🌱 I’m currently learning new technologies and improving my skills.
-- 💬 Ask me about anything related to web development and open source.
+- 💬 Ask me about anything related to Data structure and open source.
 - 📫 How to reach me: [Email](mailto:kumarsanjuladevi@gmail.com) | [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile/)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love coding and solving complex problems.